matuteiglesias/journal/content/Dev/2025-05-09_Obsidian_and_AI_Knowledge_Management_Enhancements.md

 ### Session Goal
-The session aimed to design and implement enhancements for knowledge management using Obsidian and [[AI]] tools, focusing on Markdown processing, semantic routing, and [[automation]].
+The session aimed to design and implement enhancements for knowledge management using Obsidian and [[AI]] tools, focusing on Markdown processing, semantic routing, and automation.

 ### Key Activities
 - Designed a modular Markdown patch engine to integrate [[AI]]-generated content into existing Markdown files without duplication.